 If you rent a property that has a gas tank you should ask the owner or letting agent for the permit.

 Permits are also required for the storage of other petroleum products oil and diesel tanks.

-ADSL and wi-fi are widely available but you may have to wait a long time to get a phone if there isn’t one already installed.
+Wireless broadband and wi-fi are widely available.
 Speeds are typically lower than in the UK, with varying degrees of reliability.
 Charges are comparable to those in the UK.
+ADSL is also available but you may have to wait a long time to get a phone if there isn’t one already installed.

-Because a ‘landline is expensive to install; typically £1,000, most ex-pats relay on ‘Skype’ technology via the Internet to keep in touch with family and friends back home.
+Because a ‘landline is expensive to install; typically £1,000, most MEMBERS rely on ‘Skype’ and similar technologies via the Internet to keep in touch with family and friends back home.